reselbob/simplegps/README.md

 **WHERE**

 `/dev/ACM1` is the location of the device file that is associated with the installed GPS device.
-The name of your device file
+The name of your device file might be different.

-You can verify that GPSD is running by using the `cgps` utlity that  ships with the download.
+You can verify that GPSD is running by using the `cgps` utlity that you downloaded as part of the client tools.

 `cgps`